EW-EndWall/bClass-animations/README.md

 Animation library ready to use on websites and applications.

 > [!NOTE]
-> It is designed to be used in [bik.run](https://bik.run) services and systems within the scope of bClass Animations [birlik project](https://project.birlik.run).
+> It is developed to be used in [bik.run](https://bik.run) services and systems within the scope of bClass animations [birlik project](https://project.birlik.run).
 You are free to use it under the license.

 # Documents